- “F-You, Pay Me.” How to Get Paid to Write - November 14, 2019

 British English also throws a lot of “u’s” in seemingly random places.
-In both the UK and Canada the word “color” is written “colour.”
+In both the UK and Canada, the word “color” is written “colour.”

-18. Human Proofreaders
+8. Premium Human Proofreaders Available

 The link for this is on the bottom right-hand corner of the Grammarly user interface.
 Once you click it, a number of options come up.

-They charge by the word, and work is returned in either 24 hours, three hours, or 30 minutes, when the proofreaders are available for it.
+They charge by the word.
+And work is returned in either 24 hours, three hours, or 30 minutes, when the proofreaders are available for it.
 The shorter the time frame the higher the per word price goes.

 I sent them a question regarding human proofreaders.
 I like to ask questions that are readily available on the website because I’m also testing the patience of their support staff.
 If they’re annoyed at my question and it shows, that’s bad service.

 I received an answer right around the one hour mark.
 That’s amazing, considering most other services we tested took days to respond.

 This was a great answer, so complete and patient.
 Christine over at Grammarly really knocked it out of the park with this one.